 Whilst patients are waiting for trauma psychological treatment, BERTS can also offer a support worker befriending scheme, as this can be several months.
 Clients meet regularly with a befriender who can help with cultural issues, form filling, doctor’s appointments, literacy support, and offers more general support (but not psychotherapy).

-Kindly contact email@example.com in the first instance if you wish to make a referral, in order to ascertain the level of risk and the potential waiting time for your client.
+Kindly contact firstname.lastname@example.org in the first instance if you wish to make a referral, in order to ascertain the level of risk and the potential waiting time for your client.
+You will then need to complete our

 Summary of research into An Exploration of Asylum Seekers' mental-health needs versus services provided within Brighton and Hove by Tessa Axelrod, BERTS Researcher and support worker.